mostafaamer1234/FloodClusterMST/Report.md

 After completing both the backend and frontend, the system was tested using a variety of parameter settings to observe how the MST and clustering respond to different conditions.
 The goal was to analyze how elevation, flood risk, spatial distance, and the diagonal neighbor option influence the structure of the clusters on the 20×20 grid.

 The weight settings had a clear impact on how the MST formed.
 When elevation weight was increased, the MST tended to connect cells with similar elevation, which produced clusters that followed gradual terrain changes across the grid.
-Increasing the risk weight created clusters that grouped together high-risk or low-risk areas, depending on the distribution of the synthetic data.
+Increasing the risk weight created clusters that grouped together high risk or low risk areas, depending on the distribution of the synthetic data.
 When the distance weight was made larger, the MST strongly avoided long connections, which resulted in clusters that were tighter and more compact.
 These observations matched the expected behavior of the weight function in the backend.

 Below is an example of the clustered grid under the default settings: